firebase/flutterfire/README.md

 [![Build Status](https://api.cirrus-ci.com/github/FirebaseExtended/flutterfire.svg)](https://cirrus-ci.com/github/FirebaseExtended/flutterfire/master)

 FlutterFire is a set of [Flutter plugins](https://flutter.io/platform-plugins/) that enable Flutter apps to use [Firebase](https://firebase.google.com/) services.
-You can follow an example that shows how to use these plugins in the [Firebase for Flutter](https://codelabs.developers.google.com/codelabs/flutter-firebase/index.html#0) codelab.
+You can follow an example that shows how to use these plugins in the [Firebase for Flutter](https://codelabs.developers.google.com/codelabs/flutter-firebase/index.html#0) codelab

 [Flutter](https://flutter.dev) is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter is used by developers and organizations around the world, and is free and open source.